 A theater wants to sell tickets online.
 It ensures that accessibility is one of the key criteria during the procurement of an online payment service.
 Unfortunately, none of the payment service providers that are compatible with its existing reservations and accounting systems support the desired level of conformance.
 The theater selects a payment service provider that commits to implement all the missing accessibility requirements within X months.
 Until then, the theater provides an option for users who are observing accessibility barriers to contact them by phone/TTY or email, to work out other payment modalities.
 The theater makes this information available to users during the booking process, and ensures that other functionality conforms to the technical standard.
 It also indicates this accessibility limitation, as well as contact hours for phone and email booking, in an accessibility statement.

-How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:

 Example 5.2 - embedding social media channels

 A start-up wants to create an online presence.
 It is aware of the accessibility requirements that are applicable, and so it selects a tool for creating its online presence that supports accessibility.
 It follows the guidance and uses the accessibility checkers provided by the tool, to ensure that the content it creates conforms to the technical standard.
 However, the start-up also needs to integrate social media channels in its online presence, so that it can promote itself.
 Unfortunately, some of these social media tools do not support the same level of conformance.
 The start-up makes sure that important information, such as product updates and news, are also provided directly through its online presence that conforms to the technical standard.
 The online presence is also programmed in such a way that accessibility issues in the social media feeds do not impact accessibility of the other content.

-How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:

 Example 5.3 - relying on content management systems (CMS)

 A company uses a website that allows it to create its own website.
 The tool provides several accessibility features, such as allowing users to indicate headings, to provide text alternatives for images, and it generates accessible markup.
 This was initially sufficient for the company.
 However, as the company website grew, the tool does not anymore provide an adequate level of accessibility support.
 For example, creating complex forms with the tool has conformance limitations.
 The company regularly files issues it finds with the tool provider, which are partially addressed at a slower pace than the company needs to ensure conformance.
 The company is considering to switch tools but that would be an insurmountable investment for the company at this time.
 The company describes the accessibility limitations in an accessibility statements and provides users with other options to complete the forms, for example through email.
 (Note: this example is the opposite of example 4.1; it is about shortcomings in the authoring tool that a website owner depends on.)